dbcopas/enfolderer/README.md

 * Custom binder color sequence via leading file directive (see below) with random continuation afterwards
 * Deterministic global ordering with adjacency & alignment constraints
 	* Physical two‑sided (transform / modal_dfc / battle etc.) cards auto‑inject synthetic back immediately after the front
-	* Duplicate consecutive names treated as a pair
+	* Exactly two consecutive identical names are treated as a pair (runs of 3+ identical names are NOT forced into pairs and remain independent singles)
 	* Pairs start only at columns 0 or 2 (never split across rows)
 	* Ordinary singles may be pulled forward to fix misalignment (backface placeholders act as hard barriers and are never moved)
 * Rich declarative input format (set sections + powerful collector number expressions)